Velaha/Scala/02_Functional_Type/README.md

 ## Purpose

-Exercice aims move from the oriented object paradigm to functional paradigm.
+This exercice aims to move from object-oriented to functional.
-This move will be done by one refactoring of the Car class to introduce functional approach.
+This will be done by one refactoring of the Car class to introduce functional approach.

 ## Todo :